JamesArtuso/VocalDiscordBot/README.md

 ## License
 Idk what to put here.
 This is just a personal project.
 Go check out Whisper, Llama3, and XTTS.
 They are pretty cool libraries and this would be a much harder project without them.

+## TODO
+There is a lot still left to do.
+Specific todos are put in their respective files.
+However, the base program works.
+The biggest project-wide to-do is to make it work with multiple speakers.
+Currently, it is only with one speaker, and I have not been able to test it with multiple speakers.